 - 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the base cover. - 3.
-Remove the 3-cell battery or the 4-cell battery, whichever applicable.
+Remove the base cover.

 The following images indicate the location of the wireless card and provide a visual representation of the removal procedure.

 - 1. Remove the screw (M2x3) that secures wireless-card bracket to the system board. - 2.
 Slide and remove the wireless-card bracket from the system. - 3.
 Disconnect the WLAN-antenna cables from the respective connectors on the wireless card. - 4.
 Lift and remove the wireless card from the wireless card slot on the system board.